-The General Practice Experience (Practice Eligible) pathway
+Changes to the General Practice Experience (Practice Eligible) Pathway 1 July 2014

 If you have been working for a significant period of time in general practice you may be eligible to enrol in the RACGP Fellowship assessments via the General Practice Experience (Practice Eligible) pathway.